-Same or next day appointments, convenient-free parking, newly renovated building with state-of-the-art technology and comfort.
+Convenient-free parking, newly renovated building with state-of-the-art technology and comfort.

 Whether it’s a broken toe, ingrown nails, or symptoms of more complex diagnoses, we can help treat the issues you may be having with exceptional care.
 Our dedicated team will provide you with a comprehensive evaluation and care plan that will help you get back on your feet!

 As a patient of Oneida Health Podiatry Care, you will have access to a seamless patient experience through Oneida Healthcare’s Circle of Care network.
 Whether its blood work, x-rays, surgery, or any other procedures related to your care, we will be able to provide you with convenient and quick access to get you on your way.
 Making for a more seamless patient experience with access to the highest quality of care.